SQuat: Subspace-orthogonal KV Cache Quantization: Numerical Experiments

 We evaluate SQuat and SQuat\textsuperscript{pre} for 2-bit quantization of the KV cache using four LLMs across 14 benchmark tasks, comparing them with four baseline quantization methods.
 The key difference between SQuat and SQuat\textsuperscript{pre} is that SQuat\textsuperscript{pre} quantizes and stores the KV cache \emph{before applying RoPE} \citep{su2024roformer}, as recommended by \citet{hooper2024kvquant}.
 Because SQuat\textsuperscript{pre} applies positional embeddings on-the-fly after dequantization, it operates slightly slower than SQuat.

 \paragraph{Baselines and LLMs.} We consider FP16 (no quantization) and existing KV cache quantization algorithms---KIVI \citep{liu2024kivi}, GEAR \citep{kang2024gear}, ZipCache \citep{he2025zipcache}---which, like our method, do not require fine-tuning or a calibration dataset.
 We evaluate these methods on four open-source LLMs: \texttt{Llama-2-7B}, \texttt{Llama-3.1-8B-Instruct}, \texttt{Mistral-7B-Instruct-v0.3}, \texttt{DeepSeek-R1-Distill-Llama-8B}.
 We assess performance across several reasoning and long-context benchmarks, and report the KV size as the average percentage of the compressed cache relative to the FP16 cache at the end of generation.
+We present the experimental setup, including the choice of hyper-parameters for SQuat, SQuat\textsuperscript{pre}, and other baseline methods in Appendix~\ref{append::setup}.

 \paragraph{Reasoning tasks.} We evaluate SQuat and baseline methods on a range of reasoning tasks from \texttt{LM-Eval} \citep{evalharness}, including \texttt{GSM8k}, \texttt{MMLU\_Pro\_Math}, \texttt{MMLU\_Pro\_Law}, \texttt{IFEval}, \texttt{GPQA}, and \texttt{BBH}.
 These benchmarks are widely adopted in prior work on KV cache compression and are known for their difficulty, often requiring multi-step reasoning (e.g., chain-of-thought) before arriving at the final answer.
 In such settings, KV cache quantization plays a critical role by substantially reducing memory consumption.
 We present the results in Table~\ref{table:exp_lmeval}.
 As shown, SQuat achieves higher average scores across all models.
 Additionally, on GSM8k, GPQA, and BBH---three particularly challenging reasoning tasks---our method consistently outperforms all baselines by a significant margin.